keithcrosslin/stream-zendesk-lead-desc/README.md

-# Realtime capture of a Chat transcript with Stream Chat
+# Real-time capture of a chat transcript with Stream Chat

-Can you imagine improving a chat experience in real-time during a chat experience?
+Would real-time chat transcript handling improve your chat widget?
 Would your chat applications be improved with more timely handling of customer chat inquiries?
-This post demonstrates how to leverage the powerful [Stream Chat API](https://getstream.io/chat/docs) to take action with a chat transcript as the transcript is happening, response by response.
-The techniques provided here will help you better understand key components of the Stream Chat API, so that you can leverage them for similar applications, either with Zendesk or other applications.
+This post demonstrates how to leverage the powerful [Stream Chat API](https://getstream.io/chat/docs) to take action with a chat transcript in real time.
+The techniques provided here will help you better understand key components of the Stream Chat and Zendesk APIs, so you can leverage them for similar applications.

-We show this through the use case of updating a Zendesk CRM Lead in real-time with the transcript messages of a `Customer` and a `Sales Admin` during a `Chat-based Sales Inquiry`.
+This post explains how to update a Zendesk CRM Lead in real-time with the transcript messages of a `Customer` and a `Sales Admin` during a `Chat-based Sales Inquiry`.

 The simplified process of this post assumes that a customer has already initiated a chat inquiry with customer support, so it provides two browser tabs, an endpoint for the `Sales Admin`, and an endpoint for a `Customer`.
 Both the [Admin](http://localhost:4000/) and [Customer](http://localhost:3000/) chat screens pass the chat message to the [backend](http://localhost:7000/), which calls the Zendesk Sell API to update the desired `Lead Description`.
-You will see that the `Zendesk Lead Description` is updated after either of the two chat screens send a message.
+You will see that the `Zendesk Lead Description` is updated when either of the two chat screens send a message.
 This flow is illustrated below.

 ![](images/stream-to-zendesk-flow.png)

 ## Technical Overview

 The application described in this post is composed of:
 * `frontend-admin` which runs on http://localhost:4000/
 * `frontend-customer` which runs on http://localhost:3000/
 * `backend`, which runs on http://localhost:7000/

 The frontend components were bootstrapped using `create-react-app`, and the backend server is an `Express` app running on `nodejs`.
 Both frontend and backend leverage Stream's [JavaScript library](https://github.com/GetStream/stream-js).
 The backend employs `Axios` to `Put` an update via the `Zendesk Sell API` to the Description of an existing Zendesk Lead.
-All the code required for this tutorial is available in [github](LOCATION).
+All the code required for this tutorial is available in the [github repo here](LOCATION).

 ## Prerequisites

 To follow along with the post, you will need a free [Stream](https://getstream.io/get_started/?signup=#flat_feed) account, and a Zendesk Sell account (a Zendesk Trial can be obtained [here](https://www.zendesk.com/register/?source=zendesk_sell#step-1)).

 The code in this post is intended to run locally, and assumes a basic knowledge of [React Hooks](https://reactjs.org/docs/hooks-intro.html), [Express](https://expressjs.com/), [Node.js](https://nodejs.org/en/ "node website"), and [Axios](https://github.com/axios/axios "Axios documentation on Github").
-The minimum knowledge required to configure Zendesk and use the API is explained in the post (click on [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) to learn more).
-Please note, however, that you will need to create at least one Lead manually in Zendesk and configure the Lead ID in the application code, as described below.
+The minimum knowledge required to configure Zendesk and use the API is explained in the post (check out the [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) to learn more).
+Please note, however, that you will need to create at least one lead manually in Zendesk, and configure the Lead ID in the application code, as described below.

 The steps we will take to configure the `backend` are:
 1. [Registering and Configuring Zendesk](#registering-and-configuring-zendesk)